kestral246/ascend/README.md

 Useful for quickly getting out of caves, but be careful you don't get stuck in a very high spot.
 There's no way to preview the destination ahead of time, so make sure you're prepared.

+- **New:** Improved handling of unloaded regions—nonexistent ones will now be generated.
+With this I've extended the maximum allowed thickness to 1000 nodes.
+However, caution is advised when using very large values, since there still might be some corner cases that aren't handled well.

 - Maximum ceiling height defaults to 30 nodes, but can be configured from 10 to 100 nodes.
-- Maximum thickness of ceiling that can be traversed defaults to 90 nodes, but can be configured from 10 to 300 nodes.
+- Maximum thickness of ceiling that can be traversed defaults to 90 nodes, but can be configured from 10 to 1000 nodes.
 - *Can't* ascend if not enough room to stand at destination.
 - *Can't* ascend while in water or lava.
 - However, one *can* ascend to the surface of water, if there's an air node above.